Are you ready to discover your college program?

-Like most professions, public accounting lends itself to several career paths.
-A career as a CPA is perhaps the most natural path for public accounting graduates due to the role's relation to financial reporting and accounting.
-Even if they don't plan to work as a CPA, graduates often take the CPA exam to open avenues to more job prospects.
+Like most professions, public accountants can pursue related career paths.
+A CPA career is perhaps the most natural path if you're a public accounting graduate.
+Even if you don't plan to work as a CPA, taking the CPA exam can open avenues to more job prospects.

-Graduates with public accounting degrees can operate in a variety of career fields, including auditing, tax management, or financial analysis.
-According to PayScale, the average salary for a CPA is $66,290.
-Graduates seeking a higher salary might consider working as a tax manager, a role that boasts an average annual salary of nearly $98,000.
+Graduates with public accounting degrees can work in a variety of career fields, including auditing, tax management, or financial analysis.
+According to Payscale, the average salary for a CPA is $66,290.
+If you're seeking a higher salary, you might consider working as a tax manager, a role that boasts an average annual salary of nearly $98,000.

-Although a public accounting degree encompasses enough accounting disciplines to access a broad range of financial careers, it's not suitable for every accounting career.
-Roles in real estate appraising, for example, don't mix well with public accounting degrees due to the different skill sets required.
+A public accounting degree is not suitable for every accounting career.
+Roles in real estate appraising, for example, may require a different skill set.

 Check out the list below to explore some popular career paths for public accounting degree graduates.